A beauty consultant by profession, Jayne has been advising on correct skin and hair care, makeup, and other cosmetics

 Dense cream and compact foundations provide adequate cover if the capillaries are not too prominent.

 If broken capillaries shimmer through your foundation, you need to apply concealer.
 It should be opaque enough to offer maximal cover, yet light enough not to look caked when applied over large areas or on mature skin.
-Creamy concealer products usually fulfill these criteria.
+Creamy and liquid concealer products usually fulfill these criteria.

 Using your ring finger and/or a brush, gently pat and blend the concealer into the affected area.
 For larger areas, you may find it easier to blend with a wedge-shaped foundation sponge.

 Choose a shade that matches your foundation exactly, which should be applied beneath your concealer.

 If broken capillaries are widespread and causing your complexion to appear ruddy, you need a green colour corrector, sometimes referred to as "green concealer."

 But because shades differ from brand to brand, finding the right product is often difficult.
 Light green works for some, while others benefit from a darker color.
 And if your ruddiness seems more purple than red, you most likely need a yellowish-green.
 Collect product samples from beauty counters to test which works best for you.

 Apply as little product as possible, and only in affected areas.
 If it shimmers through your foundation, you've used too much.
 Color corrector is the only type of concealer that should be applied beneath foundation.